George Stevens

 George Cooper Stevens (December 18, 1904 – March 8, 1975) was an American film director, producer, screenwriter, and cinematographer.
 He won the Academy Award for Best Director for A Place in the Sun (1951) and Giant (1956).

 Born in Oakland, California, George Stevens worked in his parents' West Coast touring stock theater company as a child actor and stage manager.
 When cinema was replacing live theater, Stevens's parents relocated to Los Angeles.
 At the age of 17, Stevens was hired as an assistant cameraman, working on several Western films produced by Hal Roach.
 Within three years, Stevens became a cameraman on the Our Gang series.
 Impressed with Stevens's visual knowledge, Roach then appointed him to direct installments of The Boy Friends series.

 Stevens next moved to Universal Pictures and then to RKO Pictures.
 There, he directed several genre films, including Alice Adams starring Katharine Hepburn; Swing Time starring Fred Astaire and Ginger Rogers; and Gunga Din starring Cary Grant.
 Stevens was loaned to MGM to direct Woman of the Year (1942) based on Hepburn's suggestion, whereby she was paired with Spencer Tracy for the first time.
 He also directed The Talk of the Town (1942) and The More the Merrier (1943).

 In 1941, the United States entered World War II, in which Stevens joined the U.S. Army Signal Corps and headed a film unit.
 Using his personal 16 mm film camera, Stevens shot color footage of the Liberation of Paris and the entry of American soldiers into the Dachau concentration camp.
 Stevens returned to Hollywood and directed more serious films, starting with I Remember Mama (1948).

-Between 1951 to 1956, Stevens directed his American Trilogy, which includes A Place in the Sun (1951), Shane (1953), and Giant (1956).
+Between 1951 and 1956, Stevens directed his American Trilogy, which includes A Place in the Sun (1951), Shane (1953), and Giant (1956).
 He next directed widescreen biographical films, The Diary of Anne Frank (1959) and The Greatest Story Ever Told (1965).
 His final film was The Only Game in Town (1970) starring Elizabeth Taylor and Warren Beatty.
 Stevens died on March 8, 1975, at the age of 70.

 Famed film critic Pauline Kael says of Stevens, that he made films with "good moments" and later became highly regarded for creating expansive films with "obese nuances."